yeongeunkwon/Android-App-Naviglass/README.md

 1. Follow "Set up your device as follows:" of the section **Run on a real device** of this [guide](https://developer.android.com/training/basics/firstapp/running-app#RealDevice).
 1. Download the [APK](/app/build/outputs/apk/debug/app-debug.apk) to your phone.
 1. Click on the APK file to install the Naviglass app.

+## Credits
+* Author(s): Yeongeun Kwon
+* With Guidance By: Capstone Team S19-10 at the Department of Electrical and Computer Engineering, Rutgers University